msh2481/LanguageTransfer/main.typ

 = Training

-nested: 41380 steps out of 2M, because the results stagnated and were near the theoretical optimum.
+nested (losel-nock): 41380 steps out of 2M, because the results stagnated and were near the theoretical optimum.

+flat (forty-says): 64000 steps.

+flat_shuffle (sappy-junk): here plots will be compressed x5, because I increased logging interval.